SkygearIO/skygear-doc/content/js/record.md

 });
 ```

-You can also save multiple records at one time.
+You can also batch save multiple records at one time.

 ``` javascript
 let helloNote = new Note({